sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/handler-templates.md

 ### Print available event attributes

-If you are using a [plugin][7] that supports template output, every attribute in the [Sensu event][3] is available.
-However, the template attribute capitalization pattern is different for handler templates than for event format.

-Use the template toolkit command to print a list of the attributes that are available for your handler template based on the `event.json` event:
+Use the template toolkit command to print a list of the available event attributes as well as the correct dot notation and capitalization pattern for a specific event (in this example, `event.json`):

 {{< code shell >}}
 cat event.json | sensuctl command execute jspaleta/template-toolkit-command -- --dump-names